status-im/nimbus-site/source/docs/building.md

 title: Getting Started with Nimbus
 ---

 This document will explain how to install, test, and run Nimbus on your local machine.
 To learn about what Nimbus is, see the [intro post](https://our.status.im/nimbus-for-newbies/).
+To dig deeper, see the Nimbus [Ethereum 1.0](https://github.com/status-im/nimbus) and [Ethereum 2.0](https://github.com/status-im/nim-beacon-chain) repositories.

-### Building and Running Nimbus
+### Building and running Nimbus

-To run Nimbus in Ethereum 1.0 mode:
+To run Nimbus in [Ethereum 1.0 mode](https://github.com/status-im/nimbus), first [install the prerequisites](https://github.com/status-im/nimbus#prerequisites).

+Then:

 ```bash
 git clone https://github.com/status-im/nimbus